 #Tip 6.
 Eat Some Ginger.

 Ginger is a natural remedy for motion sickness, so it’s worth trying it out.
-Ginger has always been referred as an alternative medicine for motion sickness and I found in the early days it really helped me out.
+Ginger has always been referred to as an alternative medicine for motion sickness and I found it in the early days it really helped me out.

-most stores stock it and it’s super cheap to pick up so grab yourself some ginger ale and enjoy some VR.
+Most stores stock it and it’s super cheap to pick up so grab yourself some ginger ale and enjoy some VR.
 There are a lot of forms of ginger; you can get ginger ale or make tea with fresh ginger.

 Or you can even find ginger candy to chew on.
 It should help during playing or even after you get motion sick, consuming some ginger can help you recover sooner.